eformat/ragit-dev/docs/3-simple-rag/3-simple-rag-ramalama.md

     podman push quay.io/eformat/ramalama-rag-data:latest
     ```

 1. RamaLama can generate Kubernetes YAML's as well as quadlet based resources (for edge computing).
-Let's take a look at the Kuernetes example:
+Let's take a look at the Kubernetes example:

     ```bash
     ramalama serve \